Tuesday, 17 December 2024

 KALENDA (NITL KATAN)

-Thus, when the frosty wind howls down the chimney and drives tiny deerhorn-like snowflakes across the rooftops in the North Terranean Hemisphere, Xmas comes again proclaiming the rejuvinated novelty of a Messianic future as the old year passes away.
+Hence, when the frosty wind howls down the chimney and drives tiny deerhorn-like snowflakes across the rooftops in the North Terranean Hemisphere, the telling of Xmas comes again to put a leash on Crampus and his cronies proclaiming the rejuvinated novelty of a Messianic future as the old year passes away.
 The transition is an Alpha and Omega as it personified the death and rebirth of mankind in the end and the beginning of years.

-Christ's Engeel (the Christingle symbolised by the Christcandle) us the blood-red-robed and mitred Saint Mikölas (originally Michael rather than Nikolas with whom he came to be identified), riding the white cavalry BenThyatira on the clouds revealing and Establishing the Rule of God's Inconquerable Logos in the Human Heart to liberate us from the freezing deadly power of darkness and bringing joy to all the oppressed.
+Christ's Engeel (the Christingle symbolised by the Christcandle and originally identified as Mikölas rather than Nikolas with whom he came to be identified) brought on the clouds to the Notzrim by the white horse Rabbi Saint Simon Clopas revealing and Establishing the Rule of God's Inconquerable Logos in the Human Heart to liberate us from the freezing deadly power of darkness and bringing joy to all the oppressed.
+Saint Clopas and the Notzrim became Santa and his reindeer.

 Messianic Noahide Judaism carrying the Christ Angel